Form of Government: People's republic

 One of the most plentiful mineral resources is coal (China mines almost half of the world’s total).
 The main deposits are found in Hebei (at Kaiping, Tangshan, Jingshing and Lincheng), in Shandong (at Zibo-Boshan, Yanzhou, Xinglong, Zechuan and Jingxian), in Shanxi (at Taiyuan, Pingding, Licheng and Datong), in Jiangxi (at Pingxiang) and in Manchuria (at Fuxin, Benxi, Fushun, Jiamusi, Jixi, Hegang, Huolinhe and Huainan).

 Oil extraction is important: the largest reserves are at Daqing (in Heilongjiang), Yumen (in Gansu), Karamay, Tuha and Dushanzi (in Xinjiang), Qaidam (in Qinghai), Liaohe (in Liaoning), in the valley of the River Jialing (in Sichuan), at Renqiu (in Hebei) and Zhongyuan (in Henan).
-There are important oil pipelines running between Daqing and Qinhuangdao, Linyi and Nanjing, Dongying and Linyi, as well as the connections between the Caspian sea in Kazakhstan and Xinjiang, and between Russian Siberia and Daqing.
-There are reasonable reserves of natural gas (in Sichuan, Shaanxi, Gansu, Ningxia Hui and Xinjiang).
-A gas pipeline connects the reserves of Turkmenistan and Xinjiang, which is, in turn, connected to the coastal regions.
+There are important oil pipelines running between Daqing and Qinhuangdao, Linyi and Nanjing, Dongying and Linyi, as well as the connections between the Caspian sea in Kazakhstan and Xinjiang, between Russian Siberia and Daqing, and between Kunming and the Bay of Bengal in Myanmar.
+There are reasonable reserves of natural gas (in Sichuan, Shaanxi, Gansu, Ningxia Hui and Xinjiang), with pipelines connecting Kungming with the Bay of Bengal, Yacutia with Manchuria and the gas fields of Turkmenistan with Xinjiang, which is, in turn, connected to the coastal regions.
 Uranium is mined at Ürümqi, in Xinjiang.

 The largest iron deposits are at Anshan, Wuhan, Daya, Baotou and Longyen.
 Manganese is mined in Liaoning, Hunan and Guangxi Zhuang.
 Nickel is mined at Jinchuan (in Gansu).
 Tungsten is mined at Kükong, Anyuan, Pangushan and Xihuashan.
 Other important minerals are zinc, tin (mined at Gejiu, in Yunnan), lead, magnesite (at Cijiao, in Manchuria), antimony (at Xinhua, in Hunan) and rare earths (in Ganzhou, Jiangxi, Inner Mongolia, Sichuan).